dojoengine/book/docs/pages/cairo/hello-dojo.md

 ### Next Steps

-This overview provides a rapid end-to-end glimpse into Dojo.
+This overview provides a rapid end-to-end glimpse of Dojo.
 However, the potential of these worlds is vast!
 Designed to manage hundreds of systems and components, Dojo is equipped for expansive creativity.
 So, what will you craft next?